Could I Have Undiagnosed IBS?

 Lab tests such as a 3 hour lactulose breath test, possibly followed by a glucose test as well if necessary, can be carried out by a SIBO practitioner such as myself.
 It is important that the test is a 3 hour test and that it tests for both methane and hydrogen.

-Methane & hydrogen are emitted by bacteria in the small intestine, before you have had chance to absorb your food.
-Causing the symptoms of wind, bloating, stomach cramps, iron deficiency, B vitamin deficiency, fatigue, etc!
+Methane & hydrogen are emitted by bacteria in the small intestine, before you have had chance to absorb your food which can cause the symptoms of wind, bloating, stomach cramps, iron deficiency, B vitamin deficiency, fatigue, etc!
 But a word of warning… There is a third gas, called hydrogen sulphide, that doesn’t show up on a standard test.

 Leading expert in the field, Dr Mark Pimental, has recently developed a test for Hydrogen Sulphide SIBO.
 Unfortunately, at the time of writing this article, it is not yet available in the UK.